The Unforgiven - All-Rounder

 Wind Wall

-Against projectile Champs like
+Against projectile champs like

 Jinx, Wind Wall is your best ability.
 Only beams can pierce it (ex: